 \item[(ii)] (compatibility with restriction) if $V\subset U$ are open sets, then, $[.,.]_U$ induces a unique Lie bracket $[.,.]_{UV}$ on $\underline{E}_{| V})$ which coincides with $[.,.]_V$ (induced by $[.,.]_E$). \end{enumerate}

-By the same arguments as in finite dimension, when $M$ is smooth regular, any Lie bracket $[\;,\;]_{E}$ on an anchored bundle $(E,\pi,M,\rho)$ is localizable (cf. \cite{Pel}).
+By the same arguments as in finite dimension, when $M$ is smooth regular any Lie bracket $[\;,\;]_{E}$ on an anchored bundle $(E,\pi,M,\rho)$ is localizable (cf. \cite{Pel}).

-But in general, for analog reasons as for Koszul connections, we cannot prove that any Lie bracket is localizable.
-Unfortunately in the Banach framework, {\bf we do not have any example of a Lie algebroid} which is not localizable.
-Therefore, at least in order to find conditions under which a Banach Lie algebroid is integrable, this condition is necessary.
-This condition of localization also implies that a bracket depends on the $1$-jets of sections. \\ Therefore, in the sequel, we will assume that {\bf almost all Lie bracket $[.,.]_E$ are localizable}.
+But, in general, for analog reasons as for Koszul connection, we can not prove that any Lie bracket is localizable.
+Unfortunately in the Banach framework, we have {\bf no example of Lie algebroid} for which is not localizable.
+Therefore at least for finding conditions under which a Banach Lie algebroid is integrable this condition is necessary.
+This condition of localization implies also that a bracket depends on the one jets of sections.
+Therefore, in the sequel, we will assume that {\bf all almost Lie bracket $[.,;]_E$ are localizable.}

 \begin{remark} If there exists a Koszul connection ${\nabla}$ on $E$, then we get an almost Lie bracket $[.,.]_{\nabla}$ defined by

 Note that since a $\nabla$ is localizable, so is $[\;,\;]_\nabla$ \end{remark}